-Author has written 73 stories for Katekyo Hitman Reborn!, Ouran High School Host Club, Percy Jackson and the Olympians, Outsiders, Hetalia - Axis Powers, Kuroshitsuji, Pandora Hearts, Fairy Tail, Soul Eater, and Supernatural.
+Author has written 77 stories for Katekyo Hitman Reborn!, Ouran High School Host Club, Percy Jackson and the Olympians, Outsiders, Hetalia - Axis Powers, Kuroshitsuji, Pandora Hearts, Fairy Tail, Soul Eater, Supernatural, and Walking Dead.

 Name: Sora Sawadalecki (as an alias)